This is a real workflow that many of our users describe. Here it is in their words.

 "I wasn't organized.
 I was performing organization – doing the same tedious steps on repeat and calling it a system."

 This was different.
-I installed it and set up three rules.
-The whole thing took under two minutes — not because I'm particularly technical, but because I already knew exactly how I wanted my files organized.
+I installed it and set up two rules.
+The whole thing took under two minutes – not because I'm particularly technical, but because I already knew exactly how I wanted my files organized.
 The tool just did what I told it.

-My three rules
+My two rules

-Rule 1 — PDFs: Every PDF attachment — invoices, contracts, statements — automatically saves to Attachment Hippo › PDFs, sorted by month.
+• Rule 1 – PDFs: Every PDF attachment – invoices, contracts, statements – automatically saves to Attachment Hippo › PDFs, sorted by month.

-Rule 2 — Spreadsheets: Any Excel file goes straight to Attachment Hippo › Spreadsheets, where my team can access them without me forwarding anything.
+• Rule 2 – Spreadsheets: Any Excel file goes straight to Attachment Hippo › Spreadsheets, where my team can access them without me forwarding anything.

 And that scan0047.pdf problem?
 Gone too.
 Every file arrives named exactly the way I would have named it myself, if I'd had the time and patience to do it right every single time.